Skip to main content

 • See roll-up views for their extended teams, including their direct reports who are managers and those managers’ teams.

-• Data is shown as aggregated statistics and trends—they do not see individual scores or comments unless the employee reports to them directly.
+• Data is shown as aggregated statistics and trends—they do not see individual scores or comments unless that person reports to them directly.

 Company Admins / Finance Admins